 “Matte lipsticks are the best option during monsoons.
 You can use lighter shades for the lip liners and shades of pink or soft brown, with minimum gloss, for lipsticks.
 Avoid creamy, glossy ones and opt for powder matte tones or creme matte tints”, Apratim suggests.

 Concentrating just on make-up is not enough for the perfect look.
-Use water-based moisturisers during rainy season to keep away oiliness in skin, acne, and water loss due to perspiration and sweating.
+Use water-based moisturisers during rainy season to avoid oily skin, acne, and water loss due to perspiration and sweating.

 These tips should be handy to survive the monsoon in style.